Job 13:1-12 – Do Not Lie for God

 SUMMARY

 Job gives up on his counselors.
-They talk down to him as if he does not know anything, and they are more interested in protecting God’s reputation than in taking Job’s side in his plea of innocence.
+They talk down to him as if he does not know anything, and they are more interested in protecting God’s reputation than in taking Job’s side in his argument with God about his innocence.

 ANALYSIS